ksharinarayanan/SourceWolf/README.md

 <h3> What can SourceWolf do?</h3>

 -   Crawl through responses to find hidden endpoints, either by sending requests, or from the local response files (if any).

+-   Create a list of javascript variables found in the source

 -   Brute forcing host using a wordlist.